 Over several decades, the Club continued to grow and evolve, even incorporating a nationwide change in the early 1990s by Boys Clubs of America to become Boys & Girls Clubs of America (BGCA).
 Also in the 90’s, BGCA began emphasizing educational programs and Health & Life Skills programs, both of which are now at the core of the Clubs movement.

 From 1964–2017, our single unit became nine units (seven in Bradley County, and one each in Polk and Meigs counties).
-Then came the real growth spurt: a strategic alliance with five Monroe County units in 2018, and then two new units (Copper Basin and Etowah) in 2022 has brought our current grand total to 16 units spread across five counties!
+Then came the real growth spurt: a strategic alliance with five Monroe County units in 2018, two new units (Copper Basin and Etowah) in 2022, and then our first unit in Rhea County in 2024, has brought our current grand total to 17 units spread across six counties!

 A revolution?
 Indeed.
 A revolution to enable all young people, especially those who need us most, to: